 Supercharged air electrifies the fight against microbial contaminationTechnology & Data

-Dr Sukhvinder Pal (SP) Singh, a Food Safety Scientist at NSW DPI, will speak at APAL’s Post-harvest seminar in Shepparton on Wednesday 22nd January about a highly promising new method of treating apples to minimise microbial food safety risks.
+Dr Sukhvinder Pal (SP) Singh, a Food Safety Scientist at NSW DPI, will present as part of APAL’s upcoming webinar series on Thursday 14 May about a highly promising new method of treating apples to minimise microbial food safety risks.
 The technology has the potential to greatly improve food safety and reduce postharvest losses due to decay.

 What is it?